billstclair/elm-sha256/README.md

 A simple conversion of a JavaScript sha256 library to Elm.

 Thank you to Yi-Cyuan Chen for the JavaScript ([github.com/emn178/js-sha256](https://github.com/emn178/js-sha256)).
+That code is here in Sha256.js.

 To install it in your development directory: